zamazan4ik/awesome-pgo/article/article.md

 ### Explore PGO for gamedev domain

-TODO: insert here my current PGO results for gamedev like UE PGO integration and other stuff

 TODO: write where performance can be valuable for gamedev domain: developer productivy (faster code-test loops), better drivers (CPU part), lowering systems requirement, battery life (steam deck and mobile gaming domains)

 For now, PGO is rarely mentioned with games.
 The only known to me case is the talk from GDC 2023 "Squeezing out the last 5% of performance: AGDE, profile-guided optimization, and automation" ([Youtube](https://www.youtube.com/watch?v=CNbpFTyHOe8)) - it mentions [this](https://developer.android.com/games/agde/pgo-overview) PGO guide in the Android Game Development Extension (AGDE) documentation.